Concert accordionist Merima Ključo imbues a dizzying variety of music with playing that moves with its depth of understanding and experience.

 Opera and theatre companies with whom Ključo has performed include the National Jewish Theater, Bremer Theater, Nederlandse Kinder Theater, EastWest Theater Company and Zagreb Youth Theater.

 She has collaborated with prize-winning theatre directors Daniel Landau, Derek Goldman, Haris Pašović and Edvin Liverić, among others.

-Merima Ključo composed and performed music for Sholom Alechiem: Laughter Through Tears, a one-man play, written and performed by the legendary actor and singer Theodore Bikel.
-Produced by the National Jewish Theater, it played in Washington DC, Florida, Toronto, Montreal, San Francisco and New York from 2009 to 2012.
+- She composed and performed music for Sholom Alechiem: Laughter Through Tears' a one-man play, written and performed by the legendary actor and singer Theodore Bikel.

 - For the Bayerischer Rundfunk Ključo composed and performed music for the radio drama Wie der Soldat das Grammofon repariert, based on the book by Saša Stanišić, and directed by Leonhard Koppelmann.
 The production is published as an audio book by Random House.

 - She wrote music for documentary Little Star Rising by Sladjana Lučić. the movie premiered at the Sarajevo Film Festival and since then was screened at the different film festivals around the world.